IsahH98/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-A diverse range of machine learning algorithms utilising a variety of innovative methods and techniques.
+A diverse range of machine learning algorithms utilising a variety of innovative Data Visualisation and Machine Learning methods and techniques.